 Curio Bay is known for its petrified forest and endangered wildlife and is considered a ‘must-see’ on the Southern Scenic Route.

 The South Catlins Development Trust, the Department of Conservation (DOC) and the Southland District Council (SDC) entered into a Memorandum of understanding in 2012 which outlined a shared vision for Curio Bay.
-This has resulted in the development of $5 million upgrade to enhance the area, with additional investment in sealing the “Penguin Highway” from the New Zealand Transport Agency.
+This resulted in the development of a $5 million upgrade to enhance the area to address waste water, car parking, roading and toilet requirements in the area, with additional investment in sealing the “Penguin Highway” from the New Zealand Transport Agency.

-Venture Southland has been working with the South Catlins Charitable Trust to support the project from it's inception 15 years ago.
-This has included the preparation of funding applications, feasibility studies and the business case, with Venture Southland continuing to support the delivery of the build,the interpretation and project management.
+Venture Southland worked alongside the South Catlins Charitable Trust to support the project's development.
+This included the preparation of funding applications, feasibility studies and the business case for Tumu Toka Curioscape.
+With the completion of the visitor centre Venture Southland continues to support both Catlins Coast and the Trust on identifying the impact of Tumu Toka Curioscape , and associated infrastructure projects in the area.

-- Securing core funding, including Community Trust of Southland, Lotteries Grants and MBIE Tourism Growth Partnership Funding
+- Secured core funding, including Community Trust of Southland, Lotteries Grants and MBIE Tourism Growth Partnership Funding

 - Upgraded ablution block at the campground